Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 The *Change process priority* core action has two input ports:

 - loop through: The data run through the transition without any changes.
 - priority: Enter the priority.
 The input value of the *priority* input port must be an integer.
-This integer will be used as the new priority.

 ## Multiply input action